kristianhentschel/boogle/Readme.md

 * Rotating characters before the OCR step, as cubes may fall in any orientation.
 * Once rotation is added, differentiating between W and M (there is a thin line on the cube to indicate the base).
-* Manual input or correction of recognized characters
 * WebWorkers (?) for running image manipulations and character recognition in a separate thread
 * LocalStorage (?) for offline availability and caching of generated dictionary